FredHutch/pgMAP_pipeline/README.md

 * **Daniel/Emma:** confirm that updated conda/mamba/Snakemake install instructions make sense

+* **Daniel:** write a vignette for running pgMAP on the downsampled dataset on an interactive node (can just add to GitHub README)

 * update config files, etc. for full pgPEN library

 * get Python env package versions from conda environment => add to envt.yaml